colinmurphy1/ansible-role-baseline/README.md

 ### Packages

-* `system_install_packages`: List of packages to install.
+* `system_packages`: List of packages to install.
 By default, some common utilities, such as bash, nano, htop, rsync, and vim will be installed.
+* `system_packages_extra`: Extra packages to install on a per-host or per-group basis.
-* `system_install_packages_state`: Install the mentioned packages
+* `system_packages_state`: Install the mentioned packages

 ### Timezone, locale, hostname